 Derivatives can be defined as financial contracts whose value depend on, or are derived from, assets, liabilities reference rates or indices.
 Funds SA uses derivatives to manage portfolio risk and to facilitate the implementation of investment strategies efficiently and cost effectively.
-Funds SA uses a variety of derivative instruments, such as over the counter swap agreements, forward rate agreements and exchange-traded futures.
+Funds SA uses a variety of derivative instruments, such as over the counter swap agreements, forward rate agreements, futures and options.